theplanetbrief.com /eco/

 Insulation and ventilation

 Warmer homes still need ventilation.
 A common mistake is treating all airflow as bad.
 Controlled ventilation helps remove moisture and maintain indoor air quality.
 Uncontrolled draughts waste energy.
-The difference matters.
 Kitchens and bathrooms especially need working extract ventilation, and any insulation plan should consider condensation risk.

 How insulation affects heat pumps